tastycode-dev/tastycode-dev.github.io/_drafts/finite-difference-at-60-fps.md

 **`cudaMalloc`.** GPU memory is similar to that.
 All we need is to use `cudaMalloc` from `cuda.h` to allocate a new block of GPU RAM and of course not to forget about `cudaFree` when we are done.

-However, we are unable to work with GPU block as we used to work with CPU block:
+However, we can't use `operator[]` to access a GPU block as we do with a CPU block.
+It's because this code runs on CPU, which has no direct access to GPU memory:

 ```cpp
 size_t n = 1024;